ImmuneDynamics/ImmuneDynamics.github.io/team/thomas-ashhurst/ta-research.md

 ---
 layout: ta
-title: Thomas Ashhurst - Research Overview
+title: Thomas Ashhurst - Research ApplicationOverview
 permalink: /thomas-ashhurst/research/
 ---

+## Overview

 My research involves the development and application of new [high-dimensional cytometry, single-cell, and imaging methods](https://tomashhurst.github.io/research/#high-dimensional-cytometry-and-imaging-technologies), as well as novel [computational and machine learning analysis approaches](https://tomashhurst.github.io/research/#computational-analysis-approaches), to comprehensively map dynamic immune responses at the single-cell level over time and across multiple biological tissues, to reveal key mediators of inflammation and immunity.
 To enable this, I co-lead a [multi-disciplinary collaboration](), drawing from [multiple research and technology labs]() at the University of Sydney, integrating expertise in immunology, infectious disease, high-dimensional single-cell & imaging technologies, computational biology, and data science.
 My team and I work to develop novel methods and analytical approaches, and apply these approaches collaboratively to profile inflammatory responses in a variety of disease settings.
 In particular, we apply these to the study of infectious disease, including emerging pathogens such as [SARS-CoV-2/COVID-19](https://tomashhurst.github.io/research/#application-to-disease), [Zika virus](https://tomashhurst.github.io/research/#application-to-disease) encephalitis, and [West Nile virus](https://tomashhurst.github.io/research/#application-to-disease) encephalitis.
 We then explore how these datasets, technologies, and analysis methodologies may contribute to, or benefit from, efforts such as the [Human Cell Atlas (HCA)](http://humancellatlas.org/).